malcolmsailor/efficient_rhythms/docs/resources/markdown/index_pandoc.md

 ## Quick start

-To quickly try the script out, you can run it with the default settings:
+To quickly try the script out, you can run it with the default settings:[^This command needs to be run from the root directory of the repository.]

-`python3 efficient_rhythms.py`
+`python3 -m efficient_rhythms`

 You can also try running it with randomized settings, although be warned that the results are sometimes strange:

-`python3 efficient_rhythms.py --random`
+`python3 -m efficient_rhythms`

 There are many configurable settings that shape the output.
 Full documentation is available in [`settings.html`](settings.html).
 But a gentler introduction is provided in the next section.